Canadian Studies Minor

 Canadian studies is a foundation of a broad range of careers.

-The multidisciplinary foundation of the Canadian studies program provides opportunities to a wide variety of careers ranging from teaching to international consulting.
+The multidisciplinary foundation of Canadian studies provides opportunities to a wide variety of careers ranging from teaching to international consulting.
 The flexibility in choosing courses, the opportunity to develop the a foreign language skill, the option to pursue an internship and study abroad, and the analytical perspective of the program offer unique advantages to the students to enter careers of their choice.
-Many graduates of the Canadian studies program pursue higher education to move up the career ladder.
-The graduates of the program are also not bound by location to find jobs near Canada.
+The graduates of the program are not bound by location to find jobs near Canada.
 In fact, a recent survey of graduates showed that over 25 percent of them have professional positions outside New York State, some as far west as Washington or as far south as Louisiana.

 The following is a partial list of the diversity of careers that Canadian studies program graduates are presently engaged in: